bRuttaZz/bRuttaZz.github.io/src/writings/blogs/1.life-is-no-a-function-of-time/main.md

 Aand what does it mean??
 <br>Laplace's demon is not a possible one.
-<br>The universe is not a function of time.
+<br>The universe is not solely a function of time (at least we cannot predict it with time alone).
 <br>And the future cannot be predicted.